moatazHajres/laravel-easy-localize/README.md

 - Auto detect duplicated array keys.
 - Auto detect current file type to replace selection with the proper directive/method.
 - Auto creation of lang/ar/localize.php directory if doesn't exists (arabic localization by default, but localize.php can be re-used).
-- Auto detect invalid localize.php & auto recreate file.
+- Auto detect invalid localize.php & auto re-create the file.

 ## Usage